nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

     ![The Libraries tab showing the Attache New button.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image3-6.png "Attach New")

-NOTE:
-There are interface updates being deployed, if you do not see the Attach New button, instead go to the Azure Databricks menu option in your Workspace (the very top option on the left) and select Import Library.
+>**Note**: There are interface updates being deployed, if you do not see the Attach New button, instead go to the Azure Databricks menu option in your Workspace (the very top option on the left) and select Import Library.
 Then select a source of **Upload Python Egg or PyPi** and then provide the Package name specified in the following steps in the PyPi Name text box.
 Then in the Status on running clusters list, check the checkbox Attach that is listed to the left of your cluster's name to install the library on your cluster.
 When successful the Status should read `Attached`.

 4. In the Library Source, select **PyPi** and in the Package text box type `nltk` and select Create.